via: Pexels / Alexander Suhorucov

 38. If you could change anything about the way you were raised, what would it be?

-If you are thinking about kids in the long term, this is an important discussion to have.
+Why It's Great: If you are thinking about kids in the long term, this is an important discussion to have.
 It's a chance to talk about some major parenting policies and expectations.
-A key to keeping a strong relationship is making sure you're on the same page regarding crucial and serious decisions.

 39. When do you think it is okay to tell a lie?